bartelsjoshuac/Corduroy/GCS.md

 ## Setting up Coduroy (with scp)
 1. Navigate to the /source directory locally and transfer your files to GCS *gcloud compute scp --recurse source corduroy-vm:.*
 2. Navigate to */source/corduroyproject* on your GCS image.
+3. Run *docker-compose build* to install everything from requirements.txt.
-3. Start the container: *docker-compose up -d*  // This will take a long time the first time.
+4. Start the container: *docker-compose up -d*  // This will take a long time the first time.
+But you won't see it start because of the -d
-4. Start a shell: *docker-compose exec corduroyserver bash*
+5. Start a shell: *docker-compose exec corduroyserver bash*  // If you try this before it is ready, you will get a warning to wait.
+Just wait about 30 mins.
-5. create the Django SuperUser: *python manage.py createsuperuser*
+6. create the Django SuperUser: *python manage.py createsuperuser*
-6. Populate the demo user: *python manage.py populate_users*
+7. Populate the demo user: *python manage.py populate_users*
-7. Populate some sample data: *python manage.py populate_data*
+8. Populate some sample data: *python manage.py populate_data*
-8. If you wish to have current weather data displayed, you need to manually insert a valid OpenWeatherMap.org API key at the end of the settings.py file.
+9. If you wish to have current weather data displayed, you need to manually insert a valid OpenWeatherMap.org API key at the end of the settings.py file.
 If you contact the author, he might give you one :-)
-9. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000
+10. Access your server using the IP address from Step 7 above at http://<EXTERNAL_IP>:8000

 ## Going back to GCS
 1. Set your project *gcloud config set project corduroy-project3*